Select Tech Projects

 At CodeDay Boston 2014, I created two Twitter bots, programs that tweet on their own.
 Both implement a Markov chain text generator algorithm.
 The PoliticianBot uses historical speeches to generate political statements.
 The AustenBot uses Emma and Pride and Prejudice by Jane Austen to generate things Jane Austen would say.
 These bots won the Most Organized Code award at CodeDay Boston.

-Recently, I made the Startup Ideas Twitter bot.
+I also made the Startup Ideas Twitter bot.
 Often times, startups describe themselves in terms of another startup in a new context.
 This bot pokes fun at that idea by continuously scraping a website of top startups and mixing that with a scraped list of words.